 My visit

-Insee Police United 0 Suphanburi 2 (Wednesday 27th March 2013) Thai Premier League
+Insee Police United 0 Suphanburi 2 (Wednesday 27th March 2013) Thai Premier League (att: 3,722)

-I was on a free day before meeting up with my team mates for the cricket the following week in Chiang Mai and I'd made the most of it in temperatures up to forty degrees as I'd visited several stadiums as well as the first half of the Regional League game between Luk Tapfah and Futera Seeker.
+I was on a free day before I was to meet up with my team mates for the cricket the following week in Chiang Mai and I'd made the most of it in temperatures up to forty degrees after enjoying brunch in town.

 A taxi took me up the main road towards Ayutthaya before pulling off at Khlong Nueng to the Ransit Campus of the Thammasat University.
-My driver dropped me right outside the entrance for the VIP seats, which cost 200 Baht, which equalled around £4.50, and was quite expensive compared to other prices.
-I jogged up the stairs into the sparsely occupied seating area.
+My driver dropped me right outside the entrance for the VIP seats, which cost 200 Baht, which was around £4.50, at the time.

 The dramatic floodlights hovered over each corner of the arena.
 United's move there as well as a joint tenancy with Regional League Luk Isan - Thai Air had kept the stadium in use.
 Once more it was nice to be in a stand with plentiful leg room.

 Suphanburi went one up following what look like a dive earned them a penalty.
-The spot kick was slotted away as the visiting support went wild.
+The spot kick was slotted away by Pichit Jaibun as the visiting support went wild.
 In fairness their heroes had been the better side up until then.

-The Police side started throwing themselves to the floor as they detected a weak referee.
+The Police side started throwing themselves to the floor as they detected referee Chaiya Mahapab might have been weak.
 Suphanburi almost doubled their lead as the home keeper made an awful hash of a free kick, before United had a superb set piece of their own come back off the woodwork.

 United piled on the pressure for much of the second half, but they couldn't find a way to equalise.
 The visitors rode their luck and still carried danger on the break.
 Frustrations were growing around me as the game grew towards its conclusion.

-At full time I went back to the main gates by the duel carriageway and after ten minutes of concern managed to get a taxi to take me back to the city centre.
-I could only guess that my driver was desperate to get home for his favourite TV show, as we showed everything a clean pair of heels as he weaved in and out of any traffic at great speed.
+I could only guess that my driver was desperate to get home for his favourite TV show, as we showed everything a clean pair of heels as he weaved in and out of any traffic at great speed down the Don Muang highway.

 I'd had a great day out and was happy to get to my hotel for a proper nights sleep after the rarity of an alcohol free day on holiday!
+It had certainly been an adventure with my incredible earlier game.

 To catch some of the atmosphere of the evening, please click here: